 Emerging Leaders Program Participants Selected

-The Emerging Leaders Program also provides participants with professional development and communications training such as presentation and business etiquette, instruction for engaging with the news media, and utilizing social media tools and tactics.
+The Emerging Leaders Program, now in its seventh year, also provides participants with professional development and communications training such as presentation and business etiquette, instruction for engaging with the news media, and utilizing social media tools and tactics.

-Class members will participate in three sessions.
-The first session, set for the week of June 17, 2018, in Memphis and St. Louis, will provide an orientation to the NCC, professional development, communication skills training, and an agribusiness briefing.
-During the second session, class members will see policy development at the NCC’s 2019 Annual Meeting in February.
-The third session, to be conducted later in 2019 in Washington, D.C., will provide a focus on policy implementation and international market development.
+The 2019-20 program members will participate in three sessions.
+The first session, set for the week of June 16, 2019, in Memphis and St. Louis, will provide an orientation to the NCC, professional development, communication skills training, and an agribusiness briefing.
+During the second session in February, class members will see policy development at the NCC’s 2020 Annual Meeting in New Orleans.
+The last session will be in Washington, D.C., where the group will learn about the NCC’s policy implementation and international market development activities.

 Contact: T. Cotton Nelson (901) 274-9030 firstname.lastname@example.org or Marjory Walker email@example.com

-MEMPHIS, Tenn. – Farmers from 14 states in the southern half of the nation will see agricultural production and processing operations in Idaho on June 24-29 as part of the National Cotton Council’s Multi-Commodity Education Program (MCEP).
+MEMPHIS, Tenn. – Farmers from Idaho and North Dakota will get a unique opportunity to observe cotton and other agriculture-related operations in the Mid-South on October 14-17, as part of the National Cotton Council’s (NCC) Multi-Commodity Education Program (MCEP).